cucumber/cucumber-jvm/README.md

     Just load the root `pom.xml`

+## Bugs and Feature requests

+You can register bugs and feature requests in the [Github Issue Tracker](https://github.com/cucumber/cucumber-jvm/issues)

+You're most likely going to paste code and output, so familiarise yourself with [Github Flavored Markdown](http://github.github.com/github-flavored-markdown/) to make sure it remains readable.

+Please consider including the following information if you register a ticket:

+* What cucumber-jvm version you're using
+* What modules you're using (`cucumber-java`, `cucumber-spring`, `cucumber-groovy` etc)
+* What command you ran
+* What output you saw
+* How it can be reproduced

+### How soon will my ticket be fixed?

+The best way to have a bug fixed or feature request implemented is to [fork the cucumber-jvm repo](http://help.github.com/fork-a-repo/) and send a [pull request](http://help.github.com/send-pull-requests/).
+If the pull request has good tests and follows the coding conventions (see below) it has a good chance of making it into the next release.

+If you don't fix the bug yourself (or pay someone to do it for you), the bug might never get fixed.
+If it is a serious bug, other people than you might care enough to provide a fix.

+In other words, there is no guarantee that a bug or feature request gets fixed.
+Tickets that are more than 6 months old are likely to be closed to keep the backlog manageable.

 ## Contributing/Hacking

 To hack on Cucumber-JVM you need a JDK, Maven and Git to get the code.
 You also need to set your IDE/text editor to use: